Parallel-in-Time/parallel-in-time.github.io/_codes/sweet.md

   - name: Pedro Peixoto
   - name: Andreas Schmitt
   - name: Francois Hamon
+short_desc: Development written in C++ which allows to study PinT time integration and compare it to other time integration methods using global spectral methods in space.

 ---

-Development written in C++ which allows to study PinT time integration and compare it to other time integration methods using global spectral methods in space.

 This C++ development supports the development of simulations using global spectral methods.
 The main reason for using spectral methods is to reduce or fully avoid discretization errors in space and focus purely on time-integration issues for ODEs and PDEs.